jihunhwang/jihunhwang.github.io/_posts/2024-01-22-UWSP_CTF_2023_writeup.md

 <font size="4">
-<p>But despite my best effort, I couldn't even get anywhere near the solution.
+<p>But despite my best efforts, I couldn't even get anywhere near the solution.
 I must have done something wrong, inefficient, and/or irrelevant, but I am not sure what I could've or should've done differently.
 Given that this challenge is worth less than the other two Crack challenges that I managed to solve, I guess I was in a completely wrong direction.</p>
 </font>